xjlin0/old.xjlin0.github.io/_posts/2015-04-14-babun-the-new-cygwin-for-ruby-rails-sinatra-and-nodejs.md

 ##Installation steps:
 - Download Babun distribution from <a href="http://babun.github.io">Babun official site</a> by hitting the big <code>[Download Now](http://projects.reficio.org/babun/download)</code> button on the top of the landing page and extract it.

-- Enter MS Windows command line mode (<a href="https://www.youtube.com/watch?v=JOrY5PEo-iE">a.k.a cmd</a>) and go to the extracted folder to start.
+- Enter MS Windows command line mode ([a.k.a cmd](https://www.youtube.com/watch?v=JOrY5PEo-iE)) and go to the extracted folder to start.
 I recommend to install it under the top folder of a drive to avoid hitting the max path length of the MS Windows file system.
 Remember, the slash of MS Windows and Unix are different.
 {% highlight console %}
 install.bat /t "c:/"
 {% endhighlight %}